 The objective of this effectiveness monitoring program is to determine the response of fish and selected indicator groups to the tributary enhancements undertaken by the GMSWORKS-19 (Williston Trial Tributaries) project.
-This 10-year monitoring project began with pre-construction monitoring April 2011 and continued following construction of the trial enhancement work at Ole Creek and Six Mile Creek in 2014.
-The 2020 field season marked the final year of monitoring for the program.
-The Year 10 (2020) report has been drafted but has not been finalized.
-It will be submitted with the 2022 Annual Report.
+This ten year monitoring project began with pre-construction monitoring April 2011 and continued following construction of the trial enhancement work at Ole Creek and Six Mile Creek in 2014.